naomiofficial/My-Profile-and-Portfolio/README.md

 Prior to this, I completed an AI Bootcamp, where I gained foundational knowledge in:

-Machine Learning

-Natural Language Processing (NLP)
+Machine Learning, Natural Language Processing (NLP), Computer Vision, Generative AI

-Computer Vision

-Generative AI

 This gave me a strong understanding of how data underpins modern systems, from chatbots to predictive models, and is what sparked my interest in pursuing a career in data analysis.